 Sri Sathya Sai Speaks Vol. 14/Ch.
 1: March 07, 1978

 The SSSIO extends a cordial invitation for everyone to participate in the online celebrations of Maha Shivaratri, with 24 hours of uninterrupted devotional singing accompanied by beautiful Darshan of Sri Sathya Sai Baba along with prayerful chants from around the world.

 Please join us from 5:30 AM March 11, 2021, PST to 6:00 AM March 12, 2021, PST for the program.

-All times stated here are Pacific Standard Time (Los Angeles time) – Please check your local time carefully.
+All times stated here are Pacific Standard Time (Los Angeles time).
+Please check your local times carefully

 Significance of Maha Shivaratri

 Shiva means auspicious.
 This is an auspicious night.
 Every month has a Shivaratri – the fourteenth day of Krishnapaksha, the waning part of the lunar cycle, is called Masa Shivaratri.
 Once a year, we observe Maha Shivaratri on the 14th day of the waning moon, in the month of Magha (February–March), which is the most auspicious of all Shivaratri nights.
 Maha means great and Maha Shivaratri is the great Shivaratri night.